 Nearly any dog can be trained to protect a home.
-However, certain dogs have been bred as watch dogs, whose job is to alert their owner of intruders or dangers.
+However, certain species have been bred as watchdogs, whose job is to alert their owner of intruders or dangers.
 Others are bred as guard dogs, whose job is to attack or detain the intruder.

-Unfortunately, according to Herb Everett, of Sirius Dog Training in Granby, MA, some dogs have gotten an undeserved reputation as a result of their breeding, such as Pit Bulls.
+Unfortunately, according to Herb Everett, of Sirius Dog Training in Granby, MA, some dogs have gotten an undeserved reputation as a result of their breed, such as Pit Bulls.
 "A perfect example is the (Pit Bull) dog from the old show The Little Rascals.
-While they are great guard dogs, depending on their training they can be the most lovable, happy-go-lucky dogs around," said Everett.
-Everett added that certain breeds have become "a lightning rod" for negative impressions, such as German shepherds.
-"They (German shepherd's) were originally bred for herding, not for protection," said Everett.
+While they are great guard dogs, depending on their training they can be the most lovable, happy-go-lucky dogs around," claims Everett.
+Everett adds that certain breeds have become "a lightning rod" for negative impressions, such as German shepherds.
+"They (German shepherds) were originally bred for herding, not for protection."

-Everett has been training dogs for 40 years, and said that one of the best watch dogs you can get is a Chihuahua.
-"They may be a small dog, but they will raise so much hell until they alert you or wake you up," he said.
-Everett said that "ninety-nine percent of intruders want quiet and no distractions.
+Everett has been training dogs for 40 years, and advises that one of the best watchdogs you can get is a Chihuahua.
+"They may be a small dog, but they will raise so much hell until they alert you or wake you up," he explains.
+"Ninety-nine percent of intruders want quiet and no distractions.
 The other one percent will just shoot you and the dog."

-If you have problems with snakes or rodents (for instance, there are only 6 types of venomous snakes in the southeastern US, according to the University of Florida Extension Service.
-According to an article published by the New England Journal of Medicine, only 20 of the approximately 120 species of snakes indiginous to the US are venomous.
-Snakes are generally beneficial as they control rodent populations.), Everett said that a Dachshund is your best choice.
-"Those little guys have a big ego, which they need to chase something like a badger underground," said Everett.
-He added that every type of terrier was bred to chase pests, particularly rodents, underground.
-"Terriers were bred during the time of the Plague to chase and kill the disease-carrying rats," said Everett.
+If you have problems with snakes or rodents, Everett recommends a Dachshund as your best choice for pest control: "Those little guys have a big ego, which they need to chase something like a badger underground."
+He states further that every type of terrier was bred to chase pests, particularly rodents, underground.
+"Terriers were bred during the time of the Plague to chase and kill the disease-carrying rats," points out Everett.

 So, when considering a dog for any type of protection, it is best to research the breed you are interested in to make an informed choice.
-Everett said that an excellent resource for determining the best breed for the job you want them to do is the American Kennel Club, whose website, www.akc.org, specifies traits for every type of pure-bred dog.
-Remember: choosing a dog for protection isn't just about the breed.
-How you train the dog weighs in just as heavily.
+Everett suggests that an excellent resource for determining the best breed for the job you want them to do is the American Kennel Club, whose website specifies traits for every type of purebred dog.
+Remember: Choosing a dog for protection isn't just about the breed.
+How you train your new dog weighs in just as heavily.